Office of Career & Professional Development

 Throughout the career development process, we provide holistic, individual support to all College of Arts and Sciences students by offering one-on-one career counseling appointments.
 During these sessions, students can work with members of our professional development team to develop career materials (resume, cover letter), explore career options, search for jobs and relevant internships, prepare for interviews, optimize their LinkedIn profile, and more.

-The College of Arts and Sciences Office of Career and Professional Development also offers a myriad of career resources, including our Plan Your Path tool.
+The College of Arts and Sciences Office of Career and Professional Development also offers a myriad of career resources, including our Plan Your Path guide.
 This guide is designed to get students to start thinking about the steps they can take during each of their four years to successfully prepare for life after Fairfield.

 Programs & Events